skiadas/DataWranglingCourse/notes/json_python.md

 ### Preparing the request

 1. Create an appropriate "application account" for the service you want to use, if that service requires something like that.
 For Twitter in particular you would go to [https://apps.twitter.com/](https://apps.twitter.com/).
 You will need to create a Twitter account first, and then create a new "application".
 2. The application will typically provide you with a "key" and a "secret".
 In Twitter you will need to go to your specific application's page, and look at the "keys and access tokens" page.
-While you are there, you may want to also alter the access level to be "read only".
+While you are there, you may want to also alter the access level to be "read only", meaning that your application is not permitted to post new tweets, only to read existing tweets.
 3. You need to store these pieces of information in a location that can be accessed by your scripts, but that is otherwise not visible to the world.
 A good way to do that is to create a JSON file in your work directory, that your scripts can access.
 We will call ours `keys.json`, and this is how it would look:

     ```json